DMV Response to Coronavirus (COVID-19)

 FMCSA Expansion of Testing for Commercial Drivers

-On April 9, 2020, the Federal Motor Carrier Safety Administration (FMCSA) granted a Virginia Department of Motor Vehicles (DMV) request for a waiver of federal requirements to allow commercial driver’s license (CDL) knowledge testing to be administered by non-governmental third party testers.
+The Federal Motor Carrier Safety Administration (FMCSA) granted a Virginia Department of Motor Vehicles (DMV) request for a waiver of federal requirements to allow commercial driver’s license (CDL) knowledge testing to be administered by non-governmental third-party testers.
 The waiver addresses the immediate need to test and license CDL applicants as quickly as possible during this public health emergency.

 The waiver is effective for all U.S. jurisdictions until September 30, 2020.
 It has been extended through December 31, 2020 or until revocation of the president’s national emergency declaration.